Karce/gupaxtk/NOTES_CLI.md

 The cli args are managed by [clap](https://docs.rs/clap).
 The code for managing current args from upstream will be replaced to use this crate.

+The cli mode is enabled by passing the argument cli.
+It will autostart xmrig/xvb processes. p2pool process will be started if no address is given in args.
+Otherwise, it will watch p2pool data and mine on it.

+Each argument can be omitted if it's present in the state file.